MohammedH2019/Linux-Foundation-Sys-Admin-Prep/Storage_Management.md

 * `lvreduce -L -1G -r vgname/volumename ` reduce the logical volume *volumename* of one giga

+* once logical volume has been extended , you will need to resize the filesystem `resize2fx /dev/{volume group}/{logical volume}`
 ## Create and configure encrypted storage

 * To use encrypted storage a kernel module must be loaded